Aasif-github/Database/Nodejs/EventLoop.md

 - **I/O Operations**: Managed by Node.js using asynchronous methods and the Libuv library, which uses a thread pool to perform blocking I/O operations without blocking the event loop.

-# where does all non blocking code of node js execute??
+## Where does all non blocking code of node js execute??

 In Node.js, non-blocking code primarily executes within the main thread, often referred to as the event loop.
 The event loop is the core of Node.js's asynchronous, non-blocking architecture.
 Here's a breakdown of how non-blocking code is handled and executed: